andela-obanwo/Document-Management-System/README.md

 1. Run `npm run setup` to populate database with initial data.

 ### Postman Collection
-Postman Collection is available via https://www.getpostman.com/collections/5aec974d505573a93752)
+Postman Collection is available via [Postman Collection](https://www.getpostman.com/collections/5aec974d505573a93752)

 ## Demo
-A demo deployment is available at https://document-manager-api.herokuapp.com
+A demo deployment is available at [Demo](https://document-manager-api.herokuapp.com)

 Set a `SECRET_TOKEN` environment variable, and create a Postgresql add-on.